Luisrosario2604/Maths/Exercise 101/README.md

 ```

 ## Grade

-For this project i had the score of 16.2 out of 20
+I scored 16.2 out of 20 for this project

 16.2/20